-A turbulent economic climate, ongoing banking crisis, and declining VC funding are forcing many organisations to cut back on their cybersecurity PR and marketing budgets.
-So, heading into the second quarter of 2023, the key concern for most security vendors is how to get the most out of their marketing budgets.
+A turbulent economic climate and declining VC funding are forcing many cybersecurity to cut back on their PR and marketing budgets.
+So, heading into 2024, the key concern for many security vendors is how to get the most out of their marketing budgets.
 The answer lies in agency consolidation – streamlining your PR and marketing efforts through a singular third party to achieve better ROI in today’s restricted economic landscape.

 What is agency consolidation?